 2. Deepen ʿUbudiyyah and Love of Allah

-Reflect: Do I submit to Allah’s commands with unwavering obedience or do I hesitate?
+Reflect: Do you submit to Allah’s commands with unwavering obedience or do you hesitate?
+How can you overcome your inner blocks to obeying Allah without resentment or reluctance?

 Act: Perform one act of worship today that is infused with deep longing and love for Allah.